Consensys/doc.teku/docs/HowTo/Voluntary-Exit.md

 To voluntarily exit, the validator must continue performing its validator duties until successfully exited to avoid penalties.

+!!! important

+    To voluntarily exit, you must have a running beacon node with the [REST API enabled].

 !!! danger

     A validator cannot rejoin the network once it voluntarily exits.

-!!! important

-    To voluntarily exit, you must have a running beacon node with the [REST API enabled].

-!!! important
+!!! danger

     Even if a validator has successfully exited, it cannot withdraw its funds until withdrawals are enabled in a future phase of the Ethereum 2.0 network.